Hyperfocal subalgebras of hyperfocal abelian Frobenius blocks: Introduction

 In this paper, we always assume that $p$ is a prime.
 Let $(\mathcal{K},\U,k)$ be a complete $p$-modular system consisting of a complete discrete valuation ring $\U$ with a residue field $k$ of prime characteristic $p$ and a quotient field $\mathcal{K}$ of characteristic $0$.
 Moreover, we always assume that the residue field $k$ is algebraically closed and the quotient field $\K$ is large enough for all finite groups considered below.

 Let $G$ be a finite group and $b$ a block of $G$ over $\U$ with defect group $P$.
 This means that $b$ is a primitive idempotent of the center $Z(\U G)$ of the group algebra $\U G$.
 In \cite{P00}, Puig introduced a particular normal subgroup $D$ of the defect group $P$, where he called a hyperfocal subgroup of $P$.
-Similar to the defect group $P$, the hyperfocal subgroup $D$ also plays an important role in determining the algebraic structure of the block algebra $\U Gb$.
-In \cite[A.2]{Rou98}, Rouquier made a conjecture that predicts that the block algebras $\U Gb$ and $\U N_G(D)c$ are basically Rickard equivalent in the sense of \cite[19.1]{Puig's book99} when the hyperfocal subgroup $D$ is abelian.
+Like the defect group $P$, the hyperfocal subgroup $D$ also plays a key role in determining the algebra structure of the block algebra $\U Gb$.
+In \cite[A.2]{Rou98}, Rouquier made a conjecture, now known as Rouquier's conjecture, that predicts that the block algebras $\U Gb$ and $\U N_G(D)c$ are basically Rickard equivalent in the sense of \cite[19.1]{Puig's book99} when the hyperfocal subgroup $D$ is abelian.
 Here, the block $c$ denotes the Brauer correspondent of the block $b$ in $N_G(D)$.
 Rouquier's conjecture is a generalization of Brou$\acute{\mathrm{e}}$'s abelian defect group conjecture and would also offer, if true, an explanation for the blockwise Alperin weight conjecture for the case where the defect group is nonabelian.

-In the light of Rouquier's conjecture, some recent work focuses on the investigation of the structure of the block algebra $\U Gb$ with some special abelian hyperfocal subgroup.
-In \cite{W14} and \cite{HZ19}, the numbers of ordinary irreducible characters and irreducible Brauer characters were obtained for the blocks with cyclic and Klein four hyperfocal subgroup, respectively.
-In \cite{HZ22}, both authors constructed an isotypy, which is a character-theoretic shadow of Rouquier's conjecture, between the blocks $b$ and $c$ when the hyperfocal subgroup $D$ is cyclic and the quotient group $P/D$ is abelian.
-These results only reflect the influences of the structure of hyperfocal subgroups on the structure of characters of block algebras.
-It may be more interesting and meaningful if the algebraic structure of the block algebras with some special abelian hyperfocal subgroups can be determined.
+In the light of Rouquier's conjecture, some recent work focuses on understanding the structure of the block algebra $\U Gb$ with some special abelian hyperfocal subgroup.
+In \cite{W14} and \cite{HZ19}, the numbers of ordinary irreducible characters and irreducible Brauer characters were determined for blocks with a cyclic or a Klein four hyperfocal subgroup, respectively.
+In \cite{HZ22}, the first and third authors constructed an isotypy, which is a character-theoretic shadow of Rouquier's conjecture, between the blocks $b$ and $c$ when the hyperfocal subgroup $D$ is cyclic and the quotient group $P/D$ is abelian.
+These results reveal the influences of the hyperfocal subgroup on the character structure of block algebras.
+It may be more interesting and meaningful if the algebra structure of the block algebras with some special abelian hyperfocal subgroups can be determined.